ortus-docs/testbox-docs/running-tests-xunit.md

 # Running Tests

 TestBox ships with several test runners internally but we have tried to simplify and abstract it with our TestBox object which can be found in the testbox.system package.
-The TestBox object allows you to execute tests from a CFC, CFM, HTTP, SOAP or REST.
-You can also make your CFC's extend from our BaseSpec class so you can execute it directly via the URL.
+The TestBox object allows you to execute tests from a CFC, CFM, HTTP, NodeJS, SOAP or REST.
+You can also make your CFC's extend from our `BaseSpec` class so you can execute it directly via the URL.
 The main execution methods are:

 ```javascript
 // Run tests and produce reporter results